AdobeDocs/commerce-learn.en/help/pwa/introduction/5-getting-started.md

 ---
 title: PWA Studio for developers - Project setup
-description: Get started with a new PWA Studio project, including generating a local SSL certificate​, and the build pack CLI commands.
+description: Get started with a new PWA Studio project, including generating a local SSL certificate, and the build pack CLI commands.
 topic: Development
 kt: 5648
 doc-type: video